EXCLUSIVE-Hedge fund Caxton wins on bond rout to claw back performance losses - sources

 Caxton's CGI fund also profited from the difference between Japanese and U.S. stock prices, the sources said, adding that losses on commodities bets in gold and a yen hedge detracted from performance.

+Caxton was founded by Bruce Kovner who ran the fund for 28 years before tapping his chief investment officer Law to run it in 2011.

-(Reporting by Nell Mackenzie; Additional reporting by Carolina Mandl, Svea Herbst Bayliss, Maiya Keiden; Editing by Dhara Ranasinghe and Kirsten Donovan)
+(Reporting by Nell Mackenzie; Additional reporting by Carolina Mandl, Svea Herbst Bayliss, Maiya Keiden; Editing by Dhara Ranasinghe, Kirsten Donovan and David Evans)

 ((Nell.Mackenzie@thomsonreuters.com; https://twitter.com/nellmooney;))